PayAINetwork/x402-solana-react/README.md

 # x402 Solana React Paywall

-A reusable React component library that provides drop-in paywall functionality for Solana-based applications using the x402 payment protocol.
+A reusable React component library that provides drop-in paywall functionality for Solana-based applications using the x402 payment protocol v2.

+> **x402 Protocol v2**: This package uses `@payai/x402-solana` which implements the x402 v2 specification with CAIP-2 network identifiers, `PAYMENT-SIGNATURE` headers, and improved payload structure.
+See the [CHANGELOG](./CHANGELOG.md) for details.

 ## Classic theme